NICALab/Zebrafish-brain-visualization/README.md

 ## Installation

-It could depending on your network speed, but the installation generally took less than 20 minutes.
+The installation time may depend on your network speed, but it generally takes less than 20 minutes.

 1. Clone the repository
 ```